-The emigration calendar by generation or year of birth for each sex and place of birth is projected from the international emigration flows of the last few years (2015-2019) of the Migration Statistics, and will remain constant for each year of the projection period, taking into account its observed stability in recent years.
+The emigration calendar by generation or year of birth for each sex and place of birth is projected from the international emigration flows of the last two years (2021-2022) of the Migration Statistics, and will remain constant for each year of the projection period, taking into account its observed stability.
 It has been derived in the following steps:

-- 1) Obtaining of the specific rates of emigration abroad by generation x, for each sex s and place of birth n for each year t in the period 2015-2019, $e{s,n,x}^t$. - 2) On the basis of the previous rates, we obtain the calendar by generation of international emigration for each sex and place of birth of each year, dividing each specific rate by generation of that year by the sum of all of them, that is, by the Synthetic Index of International Emigration of each year for each sex and place of birth:
+- c) Obtaining of the specific rates of emigration abroad14 by generation x, for each sex s and place of birth n for each year t in the period 2021-2022, $e{s,n,x}^t$. - d) On the basis of the previous rates, we obtain the calendar by generation of international emigration for each sex and place of birth of each year, dividing each specific rate by generation of that year by the sum of all of them, that is, by the Synthetic Index of International Emigration of each year for each sex and place of birth:

-$$c{S,n,x}^{t} = \frac{e{S,n,x}^{t}}{\sum{x} e{S,n,x}^{t}} = \frac{e{S,n,x}^{t}}{ISE{S,n}^{t}}$$
+$$c{s,n,x}^{t} = \frac{e{s,n,x}^{t}}{\sum{x} e{s,n,x}^{t}} = \frac{e{s,n,x}^{t}}{ISE{s,n}^{t}}$$

-- 3) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - 4) This calendar undergoes a transformation to obviate the extreme variability presented by the data at the most advanced ages, due solely to random factors.
-To do this, the sum of the emigration rates of people aged 85 and over is thus distributed by simple ages constantly from 85 to 95 years old, and it thereafter decreases until reaching zero for the open group 100 years and above group. - 5) Finally, the projected calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations.
+- e) We obtain the calendar by average generation from the calendars of each year obtained in the previous step. - f) This calendar undergoes a transformation to obviate the extreme variability presented by the data at the most advanced ages, due solely to random factors.
+To do this, the sum of the emigration rates of people aged 85 and over is thus distributed by simple ages constantly from 85 to 95 years old, and it thereafter decreases until reaching zero for the open group 100 years and above group. - g) Finally, the projected calendar, which will remain constant for each year of the projection period, is derived from a smoothing procedure of the calendar obtained in the previous point, consisting of a triple process of moving averages of five consecutive generations.